Learn how to use hydro dipping, polishing, and other post-processing techniques to make your 3d printed models look even better.

 Vapor polishing is nothing new.
 Experienced 3D printing enthusiasts are well aware that you can smooth the surface of 3D printed objects by exposing them to the right solvents.
 There are a few existing methods for doing this, but each of them comes with unique drawbacks.

-License: The text of "Water Marbling and Other Tricks to Post-Process 3D Prints" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Hydro Dipping and Other Tricks to Post-Process 3D Prints" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.